NaoY220/cse15l-lab-reports/labReport1.md

         yoshidanaonoMacBook-Pro:WhereAmI yoshidanao$ cd WhereAmI.java
         bash: cd: WhereAmI.java: Not a directory

-- When I enter 'ls WhereAmI.java', I see the list of things contained in GitHub folder.
+- When I enter `ls WhereAmI.java`, I see the list of things contained in GitHub folder.
 Note that GitHub folder is inside the 'Documents' folder.

         yoshidanaonoMacBook-Pro:WhereAmI yoshidanao$ ls WhereAmI.java
         WhereAmI.java

-- If I do not change the working directory from `~ yoshidanao` to `WhereAmI yoshidanao` and I use 'ls WhereAmI.java', error message will be displayed:
+- If I do not change the working directory from `~ yoshidanao` to `WhereAmI yoshidanao` and I use `ls WhereAmI.java`, error message will be displayed:

         yoshidanaonoMacBook-Pro:~ yoshidanao$ ls WhereAmI.java
         ls: WhereAmI.java: No such file or directory